sepeco/five-in-a-row/README.md

 This will bring the user back to the start of the input messages allowing them to try again.

 ## How to play a game
 If you have gotten this far, congratulations!!!
-You and your fiend are ready to play "5 in a row".
+You and your friend are ready to play "5 in a row".

 The game has the following rules: